 Closed Captions are a bit different from standard subtitles as their main purpose is to serve the Deaf and Hard of Hearing but also anyone watching the material without sound.
 This requires more than just the dialogue text to be added to the screen, but also any noises that are heard within the video.
 If there is an explosion off-screen that is far away that the actors react to, this needs to be briefly described in text as “Explosion” or “Distant explosion” depending on how much time is allowed for reading.
 If a phone rings in the video, this sound needs to be describe as “Phone ringing”.
 It is also worth noting that Closed Captions use a separate file format from subtitles and may also require special encoding, such as CEA-708, that is specific to the media’s distribution medium and region.

 As indicated above, translating subtitles requires a lot more than simply creating a word-for-word translation of a movie script or a documentary and then placing it as subtitles at the bottom of the screen.
 A subtitle translator must watch the video first and to understand the content, retain the meaning and context of the original version and convey that in another language.
 And then, in addition, edit the translated version to meet the parameters of the subtitles with due consideration given to reading speed, character-per-line limits, timing and positioning.

-World Translation Center offers subtitles in all standard formats, as well as translation of subtitles into all languages.
+World Translation Center offers professional subtitling in all standard formats, as well as translation of subtitles into all languages.
 Using the most advanced subtitle technology, we can customize each project with the requested style using a wide variety of options in fonts, text color and type size, as well as background, edging, drop shadow and anti-aliasing.
 If in doubt, our experts can also recommend a customized style based on your particular video, target audience or any other variable.

 Additional information about subtitling and the various services we offer: